Metropolis--Hastings with Scalable Subsampling: Simulation experiments

 Panel (a) of Figure \ref{fig:d_30_E_B_and_ESS_per_second} demonstrates the substantial reduction in the subsample size that SMH can achieve when using our bounds.
 It also shows that, on average, SMH-NB with the first-order control variates requires smaller subsamples than MH-SS with the same approximation.
 This difference arises exclusively from the smaller scaling parameter in the proposal distribution of SMH-1-NB (i.e., $\lambda = 0.5$ for SMH-1-NB versus $\lambda = 1.5$ for MH-SS).
-In contrast, MH-SS-2 and SMH-2-NB have approximately the same $\mathbb{E}(B)$ since they share the same $\lambda$.
+MH-SS-2 and SMH-2-NB have approximately the same $\mathbb{E}(B)$ since they share the same $\lambda$.

 A smaller $\lambda$ implies smaller jumps from $\theta$ to $\theta^\prime$, negatively impacting efficiency metrics such as ESS since (when the acceptance rate is reasonable) a small $\lambda$ tends to increase the correlation between successive values in the chain, especially in high-dimensional settings.
-For example, in panel (b) of Figure \ref{fig:d_30_E_B_and_ESS_per_second}, both SMH-NB variants exhibit greater efficiency per second than their vanilla counterparts.
+For example, in panel (b) of Figure \ref{fig:d_30_E_B_and_ESS_per_second}, both SMH-NB variants exhibit greater efficiency per second than their SMH counterparts.
 However, each is consistently outperformed by the corresponding MH-SS algorithm, even though it shares the same bound, demonstrating superior performance of the algorithm itself, as well as the bounds.

-In summary, the results presented in Figure \ref{fig:d_30_E_B_and_ESS_per_second} suggest that SMH requires less data per iteration and has greater efficiency if it adopts our tighter bounds.
-However, this is not sufficient to make it at least as efficient as our proposed methods.
-Though SMH and MH-SS share similarities, such as the use of Poisson auxiliary variables and the assumption that the log-likelihood differences are bounded, the final algorithms are different.
-SMH, and especially SMH-1, suffers from its acceptance rate formulation as a product of individual acceptance probabilities.
+In summary, the results presented in Figure \ref{fig:d_30_E_B_and_ESS_per_second} suggest that SMH requires less data per iteration and has improved efficiency if it adopts our tighter bounds.
+However, this is does not make it as efficient as our proposed methods.
+Though SMH and MH-SS share similarities, such as the use of auxiliary variables and the assumption that the $\Delta_i$ are bounded, the final algorithms are different.
+SMH, and especially SMH-1, suffers from its acceptance rate being a product of individual acceptance probabilities.
 Moreover, SMH requires sampling up to $B - 1$ additional Bernoulli random variables per iteration.